 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Exelon Corporation (EXC) Investors with Significant Losses to Contact Its Attorneys, Application Deadline Approaching

-SAN FRANCISCO, Dec.
-27, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Exelon Corporation (NASDAQ:EXC) investors who have suffered losses in excess of $50,000 to submit their losses now to learn if they qualify to recover their investment losses.
-A securities fraud class action has been filed against the Company and senior executives.
+SAN FRANCISCO, Jan.
+02, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges Exelon Corporation (NASDAQ:EXC) investors who have suffered losses in excess of $50,000 to submit their losses now to learn if they qualify to recover their investment losses.
+The February 14, 2020 lead plaintiff deadline in a securities fraud class action that has been filed against the company and senior executives is fast approaching.

 Class Period: Feb.
 9, 2019 – Nov.
 1, 2019